BP-H/supernova2177_test/super-nova-2177/frontend/README.md

 ## Environment variables

-When deploying to Vercel, configure `OPENAI_API_KEY` in the **Environment Variables** dashboard so production builds and runtime requests can access the OpenAI API.
+When deploying to Vercel or Netlify, configure `NEXT_PUBLIC_API_URL` so client-side requests reach the correct backend host.
+If you need the OpenAI integration, also provide `OPENAI_API_KEY` in the platform dashboard so production builds and runtime requests can access the OpenAI API.